nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

 *The Array* represents the allocation status of the memory by constructing a 1-1 relationship between the physical memory frame and *The Array*'s entries.
 For example, if VF2 Device Tree indicates two allocable regions totaling 200 KiB with each frame being 4 KiB, then The Array would consist of 50 entries.
-Use the base addresses from the <memory> regions to compute each frame’s physical address (e.g., if the first region begins at 0x8000_0000, its first entry represents 0x8000_0000, next 0x8000_1000, etc.).
+Use the base addresses from the <memory> regions to compute each frame's physical address (e.g., if the first region begins at 0x8000_0000, its first entry represents 0x8000_0000, next 0x8000_1000, etc.).

 However, to describe a living Buddy system with *The Array*, we need to provide extra meaning to items in *The Array* by assigning values to them, defined as followed: